Staatstheater am Gärtnerplatz

 At times exclusively concerned with operetta, in recent years there have also been productions of opera, musicals and ballet.
-The scope of activities is similar to that of the Komische Oper in Berlin and the English National Opera in London.
+The scope of activities is similar to that of the Komische Oper Berlin and the English National Opera in London.

 One of the most active theatres in Germany, its season lasts from September to July and comprises more than 200 performances.
 The current intendant is Josef Ernst Köpplinger.